min-nguyen/p2p-rs/readme.md

-A Proof-of-Work P2P Blockchain Network, using `libp2p`.
+A Proof-of-Work P2P Blockchain Network project in Rust, using `libp2p`.
 Work in progress.

 ### Running